coraliemuller/metanetmap/docs/quickstart.rst

 Two modes are available for testing, with an option to enable or disable **partial match**.

 The **Partial match** is optional, as it can be time-consuming.
 It is a post-processing step applied to metabolites or IDs that were not successfully mapped during the initial run.
-These unmatched entries are re-evaluated using specific strategies, which increase the chances of finding a match (e.g., via CHEBI, INCHIKEY, or enantiomer simplification).
+These unmatched entries are re-evaluated using specific strategies, which increase the chances of finding a match (e.g., via ChEBI, InChIKey, or enantiomer simplification).

 Tests use a dedicated third-party conversion table relying on MetaCyc data.
 Because licence restrictions apply, we provide the possibility to create such a table using freely available MetaNetX data.
 This conversion datatable can be created easily using the folowing command: